- My Quick Links

-- Over 1,200 students with disabilities were served in 2011—which means our staff have a great deal of experience in assisting students, like you, in getting the supports you need for success.
+- Over 1,500 students with disabilities were served in 2014—which means our staff have a great deal of experience in assisting students, like you, in getting the supports you need for success.

-- Registered DRES students' graduation rate is 91%—higher than the campus average.
+- Registered DRES students' graduation rate is 91%—which is higher than the campus average.

 - 87% of registered graduating seniors with disabilities who responded to the 2010 Chancellor’s Senior Survey reported that they experienced "no unmet disability-related needs" while enrolled at Illinois.

-- Two full-time clinical psychologists work and support students with ADHD, Asperger's/Autism, and psychological disabilities through additional programs such as coaching, individual therapy, and support groups.
+- Four full-time clinical psychologists work and support students with ADHD, Autism Spectrum Disorders, and psychological disabilities through additional programs such as coaching, individual therapy, and support groups.

 - A full-time learning disabilities specialist supports students with learning disabilities.